antvis/G2Plot/examples/gauge/basic/index.en.md

 ---
-title: Set State
+title: Gauge Chart
-order: 1
+order: 0
 ---

 Description about this component.